 When evaluating apartment brokers, prioritize these five criteria:

-Apartment-specific transaction volume.
 How many apartment buildings has this broker personally closed in the last 24 months?
 Not their firm — them.
-Generalist brokers may have impressive firm-wide numbers but limited personal deal flow in your asset class.
+Generalists may have impressive firm-wide numbers but limited personal deal flow in your asset class.

-Submarket knowledge.
-Can the broker speak fluently about cap rates, buyer profiles, and rent dynamics in your specific neighborhood?
+Can they speak fluently about cap rates, buyer profiles, and rent dynamics in your specific neighborhood?
 El Cajon trades differently than Normal Heights.
 Coastal differs from Mid-City.
 Your broker should know these distinctions cold.

-Buyer network depth.
-Is the broker actively connected to 1031 exchange buyers, institutional capital, and private investors?
+Are they actively connected to 1031 buyers, institutional capital, and private investors?
 Ask: "Walk me through your top five active buyers right now and what they're looking for."
 A good broker has an answer.

-Underwriting credibility.
-Will the broker price your property based on how buyers are actually underwriting deals today — current debt costs, real DSCR requirements, realistic expense ratios — or based on aspirational pricing that gets the listing but doesn't close?
+Will they price your property based on how buyers actually underwrite today — current debt costs, real DSCR requirements, realistic expense ratios — or on aspirational pricing that wins the listing but doesn't close?

-Communication and trust.
-Selling an apartment building is a 90–180 day process.
+Selling is a 90–180 day process.
 You'll work with this broker through every twist of due diligence, appraisal, and escrow.
 Pick someone whose communication style fits how you operate.

 Red Flags When Hiring an Apartment Broker